-On this track, we discussed three main ethical issues involved in the supervision of a therapist: proper knowledge and skill; avoiding dual relationships; and fair and balanced assessment evaluations.
+In this section, we discussed three main ethical issues involved in the supervision of a therapist: proper knowledge and skill; avoiding dual relationships; and fair and balanced assessment evaluations.

-the next track, we will examine methods to help improve your supervisee's therapist-client
+In the next section, we will examine methods to help improve your supervisee's therapist-client relationships.